carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 teaching: 20
 exercises: 5
 questions:
+- "How can we predict protein clusters?"
+- "How does clustering works?"
+- "Which algortihm to choose and why?"
 - "What is Get_Homologues?"
-- "What is Clustering?"
-- "Which are the clustering algorithms that use Get_Homologues?"

-new questions:

-- How do we predict protein clusters?
-- How does clustering works?
-- Which algortihm to chose and why?

 objectives:
-- "Clustering orthologous proteins from GenBank files"
+- "Cluster orthologous proteins from GenBank files"
-- "Create a Venn diagram using different clustering algorithms"
-- "Implement and interpret the evolutionary history using Clustering orthologous proteins"
+- "Explore and understand protein clusters from OMCL algorithm"
+- "Interpret basic pangenomics metrics"

 keypoints:
-- "Get_Homologues is a software package for pangenome analyses "
-- "Clustering refers to the task of grouping sequences in such a way that sequences in the same group are more similar to each other than to those in other groups "
+- "Clustering refers to the task of grouping sequences in which the same group are more similar to each other than to those in other groups "
+- "Get_Homologues is a software package for pangenomic analyses "
 - "Three sequence-clustering algorithms are supported by Get_Homologues; BDBH, OMCL and COGtriangles "
 ---
+## How can we predict protein clusters?
+## How does clustering works?
+## Which algortihm to choose and why?

 ## What is Get_Homologues?